adhocteam/homework/slcsp/README.md

 The order of the rows in your answer file must stay the same as how they appeared in the original `slcsp.csv`.

-If no SLCSP can be determined for a ZIP Code, leave the cell blank (no quotes or zeroes or other text).

 It may not be possible to determine a SLCSP for every ZIP Code given.
-Check for cases where a definitive answer cannot be found and leave those blank in the output CSV.
+Check for cases where a definitive answer cannot be found and leave those cells blank in the output CSV (no quotes of zeroes or other text).

 Additional information
 ----------------------